texfaq/texfaq.github.io/FAQ-keepfonts.md

 font raster file; this is what the GF file provides.
-However, while there used (once upon a time) to be DVI processors that could use GF files, modern processors  use packed raster (PK) files (incidentally, PDFTeX also uses PK files if nothing ''better'' is available, but see [fuzzy fonts in PDF](./FAQ-fuzzy-type3.html)).
+However, while there used (once upon a time) to be DVI processors that could use GF files, modern processors  use packed raster (PK) files (incidentally, pdfTeX also uses PK files if nothing ''better'' is available, but see [fuzzy fonts in PDF](./FAQ-fuzzy-type3.html)).
 Therefore, you need to generate a PK file from the GF file; the